-After years of decline, PC sales picked up in 2020.
+After years of decline, New Zealand PC sales picked up in 2020.
 They should remain above their long-term trend this year.

 As the pandemic spread, companies sent employees home to work.
 Schools asked students to continue lessons online.
 Zoom became a household name as many of us attended video meetings or classes.

 First, many people could no longer get by sharing a laptop or desktop PC.